ameliasm11/YoutubeHomepage-Web-AutomationTesting/README.md

 ### Test Cases <br>
 There are 4 folders that I have created to collect the test cases.
 To run the test cases you follow this steps below:<br>
-  `Open a folder > Double-click on a test case file you want to run > Click the Run button on the Toolbar`.<br>
+  `Open Test Cases > Open a folder > Double-click on a test case file you want to run > Click the Run button on the Toolbar`.<br>
 *Note: if you want see script version of the test cases, you can click on `Sript` tab.*

 ### Test Suite<br>